delight-im/Knowledge/Life.md

  * "Wise men learn more from fools than fools from the wise."
 (Cato the Elder)
  * "Have the argument clear in your mind; the words will follow naturally."
 (Cato the Elder)
  * "We pave the sunlit path toward justice together, brick by brick."
 (Tim Cook)
+ * "In the realm of ideas everything depends on enthusiasm ... in the real world all rests on perseverance."
+(Johann Wolfgang von Goethe)
+ * "Perseverance is the hard work you do after you get tired of doing the hard work you already did."
+(Newt Gingrich)
+ * "Perseverance is failing 19 times and succeeding the 20th."
+(Julie Andrews)
+ * "No one succeeds without effort ...
+Those who succeed owe their success to perseverance."
+(Ramana Maharshi)